Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer factors: Experiments and Discoveries

 \section{Experiments and Discoveries}

 We use a 12-layer pre-trained BERT model \cite{PretrainedBERT,devlin2018BERT} and freeze the weights.
-Since we learn a single dictionary of transformer factors for all of the layers in the transformer, we show that these transformer factors correspond to different levels of semantic meanings.
-The semantic meaning can be roughly divided into three categories: word-level disambiguation, sentence-level pattern formation, and long-range dependency.
-In the following, we provide detailed visualization for each semantic category.
-We also build a \href{https://transformervis.github.io/transformervis/}{website} for the interested readers to play with these results.
+Since we learn a single dictionary of transformer factors for all of the layers in the transformer, we show that these transformer factors correspond to different levels of semantic or syntactic patterns.
+The patterns can be roughly divided into three categories: word-level disambiguation, sentence-level pattern formation, and long-range dependency.
+In the following, we provide detailed visualization for each pattern category.
+Due to the space limit, only a small amount of the factors are demonstrated in the paper.
+To alleviate the ``cherry-picking'' bias, we also build a \href{https://transformervis.github.io/transformervis/}{website} for the interested readers to play with these results.

 While the input embedding of a token contains polysemy, we find transformer factors with early IS curve peaks usually correspond to a specific word-level meaning.
 By visualizing the top activation sequences, we can see how word-level disambiguation is gradually developed in a transformer.